Content table

 Certain health conditions can make it challenging to get pregnant, including:

-Polycystic ovary syndrome (PCOS): This hormonal condition causes the ovaries to produce high levels of androgens, such as testosterone.
+PCOS is a hormonal condition that causes the ovaries to produce high levels of androgens, such as testosterone.
 Many women with PCOS have irregular cycles and problems with ovulation.
 In fact, around 80% of anovulation infertility cases (meaning ovulation doesn’t occur) are due to PCOS.

 Learn More: Anovulation: Everything you need to know about the #1 cause of infertility

-Thyroid problems: When your thyroid hormones get imbalanced, it can throw off your reproductive hormones.
-This can disrupt your menstrual cycle and make it more difficult to get pregnant.
+When your thyroid hormones become imbalanced, it can disrupt your reproductive hormones.
+This can disturb your menstrual cycle and make it more difficult to get pregnant.

 Frequency of sexual intercourse